 The recent hijacking attempt on board a Boeing 737 makes you really think if we are really safe when flying.
-The plane, flying from Washington DC’s Dulles Airport to Denver International, was forced to turn back after a passenger failed to comply with crew instructions and started showing signs of aggression.
+The plane was flying from Washington DC’s Dulles Airport to Denver International.
+It was forced to turn back after a passenger failed to comply with crew instructions and started showing signs of aggression.
 People claim he start yelling “Jihad!
 Jihad!” as he ran down the aisle before being confronted and tackled down by the other passengers.
 What are we to do in case a hijack situation arises?

 Since 9/11, the number one fear amongst the passengers of a plane is not the one involving a scenario in which the plane would crash but that of the plane being hijacked.
-And since the nation’s airport baggage screening system is now working as it should and seems to be going bad we might find ourselves in a situation in which the security and integrity of the aircraft might be compromised.
+Since the nation’s airport baggage screening system is now working as it should and seems to be going bad.
+We might find ourselves in a situation in which the security and integrity of the aircraft might be compromised.

 - You need to watch your bags and personal belongings at all times.
 Do not leave them out of sight!